APasz/Linework/README.md

 ## Features
 - Draw lines with grid and cardinal snapping, multiple line styles, and adjustable widths
-- Labels with size, rotation, color, and anchor controls
+- Labels with size, rotation, colour, and anchor controls
 - Built-in icon library (railway and electrical), plus importable picture icons
 - Select, move, resize, and multi-select items with undo/redo
 - Export to SVG, PNG, WEBP, JPG, and BMP